Tri-Rail: Diesel multiple units

 In 2003, after receiving a grant from the Florida Department of Transportation, Tri-Rail contracted to purchase two pieces of rolling stock from Colorado Railcar: a self-propelled diesel multiple unit (DMU) prototype control car and unpowered bi-level coach entered regular service with Tri-Rail in October 2006.
 The new purpose-built railcars are larger than the Bombardier BiLevel Coaches, holding up to 188 passengers, with room for bicycles and luggage.
 Tri-Rail possessed four DMU control cars and two unpowered trailer cars.
 One DMU train usually consists of two DMU power cars at each end of a trailer coach (making for two complete DMU+trailer+DMU sets on the system).
-One trainset was sent to the SunRail Rand Yard in Sanford, FL, months before the system opened, for test purposes on their new commuter line.
-The trainset was sent back to the CSX Hialeah Yard soon after SunRail began revenue service.
-As of 2012, all the DMUs and trailers were retired and out of service.
-They are currently in storage at the Tri-Rail service facility.
+Throughout their short careers, the cars suffered from many mechanical issues.
+Because of this all the cars were placed in permanent storage in 2012.
+As of 2024, all the DMUs and trailers have been retired with 704, 7001, and 7002 sold to the Indiana Railway Museum for excursion train service and are now off the property.